 The student's program and progress will be reviewed annually by his or her option and by the thesis advisory committee.
 In cases where, in the opinion of the faculty in the option, the student is clearly not showing adequate progress, they may—based on their overall assessment of the student's performance—recommend to the GPS division chair that the student be denied permission to continue in the PhD program.

 The core committee, consisting of five members of the teaching faculty, is charged with the responsibility for administering and overseeing the oral examinations on behalf of the division.
-The core committee members for the 2018 academic year are Joann Stock (chair), Woody Fischer, Simona Bordoni, Zhongwen Zhan, and Heather Knutson.
+The core committee members for the 2019 academic year are Heather Knutson (chair), Paul Asimow, Jess Adkins, Jared Leadbetter, and Jennifer Jackson.